Process

 - whether connecting/disconnecting feels "light" enough,

-- and whether swapping the order of modules still "works" as a concept.
+- whether swapping the order of modules still "works" as a concept.

 This kind of early feedback-through-doing is exactly why rapid prototyping is useful.
 You learn faster once you have something physical to handle (and it makes iterating feel much easier, because you can change it right away).